'Are you taking the p*ss?!' - Wenger's biggest Arsenal meltdowns revealed by Aliadiere | Goal.com

 “So one day he comes into the dressing room and starts having a meeting, chatting with all the players and then suddenly Sylvain’s phone starts to ring so loud and he answered the phone as well.

 “Arsene just totally lost it.
-He went crazy and screamed: ’Sylvain are you taking the piss?!’
+He went crazy and screamed: ’Sylvain are you taking the p*ss?!’
 He started properly shouting at him and fined him 10 or 12 grand there and then.

 “But it was at the time when there was a bit of tension with Sylvain and Wenger and Sylvain absolutely didn’t care, he just carried on his conversation on the phone.
 It was crazy."